Digitalswede/ADS_2021/README.md

 <details>
 <summary> 3.1 Selecting a Model</summary>
   The decision to use convolutional neural networks was taken early on, and it was very much a group decision.
 In order to get the best results, we argued that spending a lot of time 'perfecting' one method (we decided on CNN) will lead to better results than spending the same amount of time trying out different models.
-Also, following the no free lunch theorem, there is no optimal solution we had to look for.
+Also, following the no free lunch theorem, there is no 'optimal solution' we had to look for, all models can perform well in any situation.
 It was up to us to create something good enough for the project.
-We looked at literature, such as Ashar, Bhatti and Mushtaq (2020) that use CNNs with MFCCs specifically.
+We looked at literature, such as Ashar, Bhatti and Mushtaq (2020) that use CNNs with MFCCs in combination specifically.
 This also meant that, since CNN's are able to learn features based on data, we did not have to do much feature extraction/selection.
-In retrospect, I think the decision to use CNNs was the right thing, but exploring other models would have been interesting, too.
+In retrospect, I think the decision to use CNNs was the right thing, but exploring other models would have been very interesting, too.
 </details>

 <details>
 <summary> 3.2 Configuring a Model</summary>
-  Early on, i configured a neural network (with some help from Jeroen in handling errors).
+  Early on, I managed to train and get results from a neural network.
 The code can be found here, and contains all steps (including training and fitting on test data): <br> https://github.com/Digitalswede/ADS_2021/blob/main/codesamples/early_neural_network.py <br/>
 My contribution: All of what you see in the notebook, some of the values were changed in accordance with feedback from Jeroen to get things working.
-As you can see, it is an old version since it uses images for input data. <br/>
+As you can see, it is an old version since it uses images for input data.
+A lot of the configuration was changed from the source code, which I found online, in order to fit our data & project. <br/>

   I also configured a simple Logistic Regression model early in the course as a first test of machine learning models, using one of the example notebooks provided as the foundation.
 This file is available here: https://github.com/Digitalswede/ADS_2021/blob/main/codesamples/southpark_test.py
 </details>